Fitness trainers don't currently need Council approval to operate on a reserve.

 4. Group/class sizes should be kept to a maximum of 15 participants.

-5. At all times the Fitness Trainer must conduct the fitness training activities in a manner that does not adversely affect the reserve, any other reserve user(s) and local neighbours or businesses.
-The Fitness Trainer must:
+5. At all times the fitness trainer must conduct the fitness training activities in a manner that does not adversely affect the reserve, any other reserve user(s) and local neighbours or businesses.

-a.
-Conduct themselves in an orderly and considerate manner and must comply with the Council’s noise control guidelines and ensure any noise created during the training shall not unduly impact on other users or nearby residential properties.
+a. conduct themselves in an orderly and considerate manner and must comply with Council’s noise control guidelines and ensure any noise created during the training shall not unduly impact on other users or nearby residential properties.

-l.
-Notify the Council on 07 5777000 of any hazards / issues / reserve maintenance on or in the vicinity of the area which may constitute a danger to the public or the environment or require the Council’s attention.
+l. notify Council of any hazards / issues / reserve maintenance on or in the vicinity of the area which may constitute a danger to the public or the environment or require our attention.

-7. The Fitness Trainer shall cover the costs of any damage caused to the Council’s assets and/or any cleaning required as a result of the training activity.
+7. The fitness trainer shall cover the costs of any damage caused to Council assets and/or any cleaning required as a result of the training activity.

-a.
-Have a First Aid Kit and Cell phone on site
+a. have a first aid kit and mobile phone on site